CalledSTRIKER/dalelk/README.md

 ##  Getting Started

-### 1. Get Your API Key
+### 1. Get Your Google API Key
 1. Go to [Google AI Studio](https://aistudio.google.com/)
 2. Sign in with your Google account
 3. Click **"Get API Key"**
 4. Click **"Create API Key"**
 5. Choose your project
 6. Copy the generated API key
-7. Paste it in the project where the API key is required
+7. Paste it in the project in the .env file in API_KEY1

 ### 2. Get Your Hugging Face API Key